Key points – ICS financial update

 Bristol, North Somerset and South Gloucestershire (BNSSG ICB)

-There is an extra pressure to deliver a balanced budget: the threat that the ICB could be saddled with years of repayments of previous overspending.
+There is extra pressure to deliver a balanced budget: the threat that the ICB could be saddled with years of repayments of previous overspending.

 “The ICB was established with an accumulated brought-forward debt of £117m derived from net historical clinical commissioning group (CCG) overspends.
 If the system and ICB achieve breakeven in 2023/24 (having achieved this in 2022/23), the historic debt will be written off.
 Failure to deliver this breakeven requirement will have the balance reinstated and it will therefore become repayable at c£8.9m per year (0.5% of ICB allocation)” (p3)